wdporter/i-am-that-vuepress/45-what-comes-and-goes-has-no-being/readme.md

 **Q:**&ensp;Yet personality must have a cause.

-**M:**&ensp;How does personality, come into being?
+**M:**&ensp;How does personality, come into beïng?
 By memory.
 By identifying the present with the past and projecting it into the future.
 Think of yourself as momentary, without past and future and your personality dissolves.

 **Q:**&ensp;Does not ‘I am’ remain?

 **M:**&ensp;The word ‘remain’ does not apply.
 ‘I am’ is ever afresh.
 You do not need to remember in order to *be*.
-As a matter of fact, before you can experience anything, there must be the sense of being.
-At present your being is mixed up with experiencing.
-All you need is to unravel being from the tangle of experiences.
-Once you have known pure being, without being this or that, you will discern it among experiences and you will no longer be misled by names and forms.
+As a matter of fact, before you can experience anything, there must be the sense of beïng.
+At present your beïng is mixed up with experiencing.
+All you need is to unravel beïng from the tangle of experiences.
+Once you have known pure beïng, without beïng this or that, you will discern it among experiences and you will no longer be misled by names and forms.
 Self-limitation is the very essence of personality.

 **Q:**&ensp;How can I become universal?

 **M:**&ensp;But you are universal.
 You need not and you cannot become what you are already.
 Only cease imagining yourself to be the particular.
-What comes and goes has no being.
+What comes and goes has no beïng.
 It owes its very appearance to reälity.
 You know that there is a world, but does the world know you?
-All knowledge flows from you, as all being and all joy.
+All knowledge flows from you, as all beïng and all joy.
 Realise that you are the eternal source and accept all as your own.
 Such acceptance is true love.

 **Q:**&ensp;All you say sounds very beautiful.
 But how has one to make it into a way of living?